southsidedean/using-kubectl-generate-yaml-manifests/README.md

 [Kubernetes: kubectl Cheat Sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/)

 The `kubectl` command, the primary tool you're going to use to interact with your Kubernetes cluster, both in this tutorial and the **CKA/CKAD** exams, provides a user-friendly, *or user-friendlier*, method of interacting with the Kubernetes API.

+### Kubernetes Help

-Let's take a look at the `kubectl` command.
+Let's take a look at the `kubectl` command, starting at the top.

 Top-level help:
 ```bash